Tutorial

 let doc = "The message to print." in

-Arg.(value & pos 0 string "Revolt!" & info [] ~env ~docv:"MSG" ~doc)
+Arg.(value & pos 0 string "Revolt!" & info [] ~env ~doc ~docv:"MSG")

 which says that msg is a term whose value is the positional argument at index 0 of type string and defaults to "Revolt!" or the value of the environment variable CHORUS_MSG if the argument is unspecified on the command line.
 Here again doc and docv are used for the man page information.

-let cmd =
+let chorus_cmd =

-let doc = "print a customizable message repeatedly" in
+let doc = "Print a customizable message repeatedly" in

 let man = [